Botswana is not one of the fancy touristy places to lay back and relax. It is a paradise for wildlife lovers.

 It is wise to buy travel insurance before flying to a foreign land.
 Botswana is no different.

-Botswana Travel Medical Insurance for International Travellers - FAQs
+Botswana Travel Medical Insurance for International Travelers - FAQs

 Travel medical insurance is much needed when you are travelling overseas.
 Botswana is all about wildlife and landscapes.
 Things could go downhill anywhere at any time.
 Having Botswana travel medical insurance can help cover the cost of medical treatment, up to and including medical evacuation.